SSaTaana/FuRnItUrE-cOnFiGuRaToR/index.html.txt

             "tab_saved": "Saved",
             "save": "Save",
             "saved_results_title": "Saved Options:",
-            "export_selected_pdf": "Export Selected",
+            "export_selected_pdf": "Export to PDF",
-            "export_all_pdf": "Export All",
+            "export_all_pdf": "Export to PDF",
             "no_match": "No matches.
 Showing similar.",
             "price_disclaimer": "*Price may vary",
             "about_title": "About Us",
-            "about_text": "We offer an innovative configurator with up-to-date fitting data.", "nav_home": "Home",
+            "about_text": "We present our configurator, which can help you with primary types and categories of specific furniture fittings, helping you determine average prices by analyzing various supplier and seller websites.
+Our goal is to simplify your choice by providing up-to-date information and a user-friendly interface to find the perfect solution.", "nav_home": "Home",
             "nav_configurator": "Configurator",
             "nav_about": "About Us",
             "nav_warehouse": "Virtual Tour",
             "nav_promotions": "Promotions",
             "nav_contacts": "Contacts",
-            "nav_reviews": "Reviews",
             "lang_ru": "Русский",
             "lang_en": "English",
+            "theme_dark": "Dark Theme",
+            "theme_light": "Light Theme",
             "name_label": "Name",
-            "type": "Type",
+            "type": "Hinge",
             "subtype_label": "Subtype",
             "option": "Option",
             "brand": "Brand",